 Honorable Mention: The Best Marlin and Sailfish Fly Fishing Trips

 Even though these are not flats species, they do offer exciting sight-fishing opportunities.
-Bluewater fly fishing presents a one of a kind experience to target trophy-sized fish offshore on the fly.
-Sailfish, with their iconic dorsal fin and incredible strength, are an outstanding gamefish to pursue.
+Bluewater fly fishing presents a one-of-a-kind experience to target trophy-sized fish offshore on the fly.
+Sailfish, with their iconic dorsal fin and incredible strength, is an outstanding gamefish to pursue.
 Marlin, with their speed and determination, were made for a fight.
 These two species inhabit various areas in the Atlantic and Pacific Oceans.
 Most fly anglers target these saltwater brutes in Costa Rica and Guatemala.
 Sailfish and marlin present unique challenges for the experienced angler looking for something outside the typical realm of fly fishing.

 Calling something “the best” should be used with caution.
 Ask a dozen anglers what makes a trip the best fly fishing trip, and there will be a dozen correct answers.
 The common currents running through each angler’s idealized trip are destinations with worthy gamefish, hard-working and knowledgeable guides, lodges with a variety of amenities, and possess just enough adventure and intrigue to tell the right story at the right time with the right drink in hand.

 The 8 Best Bonefishing Destinations in the World